 - c.
-Water runoff (including stormwater): - 1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+Water runoff (including stormwater): - Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

-Ditch water collected by the new road construction will be romoved prior to stream drainages and will be dispersed to the forest floor.
+Ditch water collected by the new road construction will be removed prior to stream drainages and will be dispersed to the forest floor.

-- 2) Could waste materials enter ground or surface waters?
+2) Could waste materials enter ground or surface waters?
 If so, generally describe.
+No d.
+Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any:

-No - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.